heidelpay/plentymarkets-gateway/meta/documents/user_guide_en.md

 If the payment fails, the order is not created and the customer will be redirected to the checkout page.

 ### Invoice secured B2C
-In order to start the insurance of a Payment you need to trigger a finalize transaction (FIN) from the hIP.\
+* In order to start the insurance of a Payment you need to trigger a finalize transaction (FIN) from the hIP.\
 This starts the insurance period in which the customer has to transfert the total amount of the order.\
-This period is determined within your contract with heidelpay.\
+* This period is determined within your contract with heidelpay.\
-As soon as the customer transferred the total amount a receipt transaction (REC) appears within the hIP and is sent to the pushUrl of your shop.\
+As soon as the customer transferred the total amount a receipt transaction (REC) appears within the hIP and is sent to the pushUrl of your shop.
 The shop module will then create a new payment and link it to the corresponding order.
+* The bank information for the customer will be written on the invoice pdf automatically on creation.

 ### All payment methods
 * Payments contain the txnId (which is the heidelpay orderId), the shortId (the id of the transaction which lead to the payment i.e. Receipt, Debit or Capture) and the origin (i.e. heidelpay).